History of Glasgow: Glasgow Cathedral

 By the 12th century Glasgow had been granted the status of what can now be called a city and the cathedral was the seat of the Bishops and (after 1472) the Archbishops of Glasgow.
 While there may have been wooden buildings on the site, the first stone cathedral was consecrated in about 1136 and replaced by a bigger one which was consecrated in 1197.
 In the 15th century a private chapel was made to St Machan in the north nave to devolve to the congregation at the death of the founder.
 Extensions and alterations to the cathedral buildings have continued ever since.
 The most recent addition was the Millennium Window unveiled on 3 June 1999.

 After the Scottish Reformation in 1560, the Catholic rituals ended and the Catholic statues and symbols were removed or painted over.
 The large Cathedral served three different Presbyterian parishes simultaneously.
 The choir was used by the Inner High parish.
 The nave was used by the Outer High parish (later named St. Paul's).
 The crypt was used by Laigh parish.

 University of Glasgow

 In 1451, the University of Glasgow was founded by papal bull and established in religious buildings in the precincts of Glasgow Cathedral.
-By the start of the 16th century, Glasgow had become an important religious and academic city and by the 17th century the university had moved from the cathedral precincts to its own building in the High Street.
-After 1870 the university attained international stature.
+By the start of the 16th century, Glasgow had become an important religious and academic city and by the 17th century After 1870 the university attained international stature.
 The university's teaching quality was assessed in 2009 to be among the top 10 in Britain, along with its reputation as a "research powerhouse."